esnet/pond/src/website/docs/TimeSeries.md

 Reduces a list of TimeSeries objects using a reducer function.
 This works by taking each event in each TimeSeries and collecting them together based on timestamp.
-All events for a given time are then merged together using the reducer function to produce a new Event.
+All events for a given time are then merged together using the reducer function to produce a new event.
 The reducer function is applied to all columns in the fieldSpec.
-Those new Events are then collected together to form a new TimeSeries.
+Those new events are then collected together to form a new TimeSeries.

 **Kind**: static method of <code>[TimeSeries](#TimeSeries)</code>